 Admire Monet’s house with its famous pink façade and green-painted shutters, the flower beds full of exuberant colour, the pergolas laden with climbing plants, the wisteria-covered Japanese foot-bridge and the famous lily pond.

 Your English speaking guide will accompany you at all times and tell you how Monet’s passion for colour was expressed not only in the gardens he adored but also in the interior of his home.
 Visit the blue living room and the sunny yellow dining room; see the lovely tiled kitchen and the stunning collection of Japanese engravings.

-Tour with English speaking Guide at 08:15am: Monday, Wednesday, Saturday and Sunday
+English Tour at 8:15am: Monday, Wednesday, Saturday and Sunday

 Approx. 5 hoursStart time

 1 Apr - 31 Oct: